filodb/FiloDB/doc/sharding.md

 ## Cluster/Shard State Recovery

-The `NodeClusterActor` and `ShardCoordinatorActor` are both singletons and only one instance lives in the Akka/FiloDB Cluster at any one time.
+The `NodeClusterActor` and `ShardManager` are both singletons and only one instance lives in the Akka/FiloDB Cluster at any one time.
 They contain important state such as shard maps and current subscriptions to shard status updates.
 What if the node containing the singleton dies?

 Here is what happens:

 1. When each node starts up, its `NodeGuardian` subscribes to all shard status and subscription updates from the singletons.
-2. As the shard status updates and new subscribers come online, the `ShardCoordinatorActor` sends updates to all the `NodeGuardian` subscribers.
+2. As the shard status updates and new subscribers come online, the `ShardManager` sends updates to all the `NodeGuardian` subscribers.
 3. The node containing the singletons goes down.
 Akka sends `Unreachable` and other cluster membership events, though this won't be noticed because the node is down.
 4. Eventually, Akka's ClusterSingletonManager notices the node is down and restarts the singletons on a different node.
 When it is restarted, it has none of the previous state.
 5. The `NodeClusterActor` first recovers previous streaming ingestion configs from the `MetaStore`, which is probably Cassandra.